 Explaining what a print disability is

 A print disability affects a person who cannot read normal materials because of a visual, learning, or other disability.
 I have low vision and cannot read anything smaller than size 24 point font, and have trouble with serif fonts such as Times New Roman.
 A great simulation to show someone how I see printed materials is to tell them to slant their eyelids with their fingers and look down.
-I also found that this YouTube video sums up what happens when someone hands me materials I cannot see, in a comedic way.

 How I wish I had one of these when I had to do chemistry worksheets, but this device has been fantastic in many of my college classes.
-Read my full review of the SmartLux here.

 Use colorful language

 No, this isn’t to say use swear words, but incorporating color into accessible materials has allowed me to really absorb more information.
 One thing that has really helped me in math is outlining letters and numbers in different colors- A is red, 2 is blue, C is green, 4 is purple, etc. This helps prevent me from confusing symbols and lets me easily see exponents and symbols that are traditionally smaller.
+I use this when making my music accessible for band.

 It’s easier on the eyes to read things on a colored background as opposed to sharp white, since sharp white can cause glare.
 My backpack was nicknamed “bag of rainbows” because I used pink, blue, yellow, and purple colored papers for my schoolwork.
 It helped to reduce eye fatigue and I noticed I could read much faster than on bright white paper.